'Selah and the Spades' Review: "Mean Girls" meets 'The Godfather' in the impressive high school drama from Tayarisha Poe

 Down the hallowed halls of elite Pennsylvania boarding school Haldwell, you’re more likely to hear the phrase “I’ll make him an offer he can’t refuse” over “On Wednesdays we wear pink,” that’s because the debut feature by writer/director Tayarisha Poe has more in common with “The Godfather” than it does with “Mean Girls.”

 Simone, best known for her role in “Greenleaf” on the Oprah Winfrey Network, plays high school senior Selah Summers who is more concerned about her legacy at exclusive Haldwell prep school than she is about going to college next year.
-The petite head cheerleader with a killer “don’t f- — with me” stare can’t be blamed for wanting to hold on to the final few months of her upper secondary education, after all she’s running the school.
+The petite head cheerleader with a killer “don’t f--k with me” stare can’t be blamed for wanting to hold on to the final few months of her upper secondary education, after all, she’s running the school.

 As the story progresses Paloma begins to take on a leadership role especially when a problem arises with prom, causing Selah to feel threatened by her new protégée.
 Simone and O’Connor are a dynamic duo and the film’s biggest asset.